 Facts About Finland

 Finland’s boundaries extend well into the arctic circle so this is a prime destination if you are looking for some midnight sun.
 From the modern and developed south to the furthest reaches of the northern wildernesses you will find Finland a pleasant and attractive country that is largely unspoilt with notably clean and healthy air.
-Don’t let this fool you into thinking that Finland is a backwards country, they are in fact one of the most hi-tech countries in the world with internet connections per head of population surpassing even the US and the UK.

 The beauty of Finland is that around the population centres you can have as many creature comforts and western technology as you want but there is also scope for venturing out into the untamed wilderness, perhaps to see the indigenous northern Sami people tending their reindeer herds or visit the Saimaa region famous for its crystal clear emerald lakes.

-Although there is clear influence of both Russian and Swedish culture you will find Finland has developed its own independent character.
-In fact since people rarely visit anywhere other than Helsinki, Finland is one of the most underrated destinations in Europe.
+Although there is a clear influence of both Russian and Swedish culture you will find Finland has developed its own independent character.
+In fact, since people rarely visit anywhere other than Helsinki, Finland is one of the most underrated destinations in Europe.
 If you want to avoid tacky tourist crowds and experience a taste of life in a totally different environment then Finland is a very attractive choice.

 - Currency: Euro ($euro) = 100 cents